How to Avoid Mortgage Rate Renewal Shock

 Planning will ensure you have more options and freedom of movement in your decisions.
 There are several options to consider:

-• Renew with the Current Lender
+• Renew with your current lender

-• Switch to a Different Mortgage Type
+• Switch to a different mortgage type

-• Consider Refinancing
+• Consider refinancing

 Creating a Mortgage Renewal Strategy